 But this year, we’re expanding the report to share more information.
-Now, our biannual transparency report will also include data on the actions we take to moderate user and merchant content on Pinterest beyond those requested by law enforcement, such as the number of policy violations and deactivations.
+Now, our bi-annual transparency report will also include data on the actions we take to moderate user and merchant content on Pinterest beyond those requested by law enforcement, such as the number of policy violations and deactivations.
 This release specifically covers the actions we took under our policies between October and December 2020.
-We'll continue to iterate on this report going forwards.
+We'll continue to iterate on this report going forward.

 Pinterest’s industry-leading policies and practices are something we’re proud of.
 But more importantly, they’re the right thing for the people on our platform.
-They help to keep Pinterest a more positive and inspiring place online – for example, our longstanding policy prohibiting medical misinformation, which also challenged the industry to go further.
-We want to advance the industry on these issues so that – together – we can create a more inspiring Internet.
+They help to keep Pinterest a more positive and inspiring place online—for example, our longstanding policy prohibiting medical misinformation, which also challenged the industry to go further.
+We want to advance the industry on these issues so that—together—we can create a more inspiring internet.

 Our content moderation philosophy

-Pinterest’s Community Guidelines are designed to keep our platform safe for all users.
+Pinterest’s Community guidelines are designed to keep our platform safe for all users.
 They govern what we do and don't allow on Pinterest, and all users must abide by them.

 We have additional guidelines for merchants and advertisers to set clear expectations about what is and is not acceptable for product Pins and advertisements.
-We have especially high standards for safety for all audiences who use Pinterest: consumers, advertisers, creators, merchants and others.
+We have especially high standards for safety for all audiences who use Pinterest: consumers, advertisers, creators, merchants and more.
 We believe you can't feel inspired if you don't first feel safe.

 We may block, limit the distribution of or deactivate content and the accounts, individuals and groups that create or spread that content, based on how much harm it poses.
 In the event that a user believes a deactivation was in error, Pinterest provides options to appeal the deactivation.

 Ads are Pins that advertisers have chosen to promote as ads on Pinterest.
 We have additional policies for advertisers that set higher standards for the quality of ads.
-Because ad content is enforced differently to organic content, it is not included in this report.
+Because ad content is enforced differently than organic content, it is not included in this report.